 Whether your divorce is acrimonious or amicable, you need a Monmouth County divorce lawyer on your side.
 At the Monmouth County divorce law firm of Fox & Melofchik, L.L.C., we not only understand the complex emotions surrounding separation and divorce, but also the rapidly changing laws surrounding divorce in New Jersey.
 Whenever possible, we will attempt to resolve your dispute outside of court but if it becomes unavoidable, we will fight for your rights before a judge.

-Contact us online or call (732) 493-9400 today to schedule a free initial consultation at our Ocean Township, New Jersey office.
+Contact us online or call (732) 493-9400 today to schedule a free initial consultation at our Eatontown, New Jersey office.
 We proudly serve Monmouth County, Middlesex County, Mercer County and Ocean County, including the towns of Colts Neck, Rumson, Deal, Monmouth Beach, Little Silver and Holmdel.